IyesGames/iyes_loopless/README.md

 This way we can have something usable *now*, while the remaining Stageless work is still in progress.

+## Dependencies

+This crate can be used with just pure `bevy_ecs`.
+It optionally (enabled by default) depends on `bevy_core` to access the `Time` resource, used for the fixed timestep implementation.

+You can build without default features to remove the fixed timestep stuff, and depend just on `bevy_ecs`.

 ## Run Conditions

 This crate provides an alternative to Bevy Run Criteria, called "Run Conditions".